Mickey Mantle Baseball Cards: Top Ten To Invest In Right Now

 All Vintage Cards content is free.
 When you purchase through referral links on our site, we earn a commission.
 Learn more

-Mickey Mantle was one of the most accomplished players in the history of the game, and his baseball cards continue to reflect that status.
+Mickey Mantle was one of the most accomplished players in baseball’s history, and his baseball cards continue to reflect that status.

-As a recent example, investors in a Mickey Mantle 1952 Topps card would have tripled the returns of the stock market over the past eighteen years!
+For example, investors in a Mickey Mantle 1952 Topps card would have tripled the stock market’s returns over the past eighteen years!

-So, it’s not unusual to consider some of “The Mick’s” baseball cards as an investment right alongside our other savings or stock investments.
+So, it’s not unusual to consider some of “The Mick’s” baseball cards as investments alongside our other savings or stock investments.

 We’ve analyzed all Mickey Mantle baseball cards and decided on ten cards that should be solid long-term investments.

-** Quick note, due to the wide range in values, I am not focusing in on a budget, so there are some cards (like the 52 Topps Mantle) that are out of budget for most collectors.
-Good thing is that (for most cards) opportunities are avaible to buy the card in lower grades for less.
+** Quick note: due to the wide range in values, I am not focusing on a budget, so some cards (like the 52 Topps Mantle) are out of budget for most collectors.
+The good thing is that (for most cards) opportunities are available to buy the card in lower grades for less.

 1. 1952 Topps Mickey Mantle #311